amnmalik/Himalaya-maps-collection/README.md

 1. Survey of India Maps
  - All India Survey of India Maps list and link to download (pdf and geotiff) [here](https://ramseraph.github.io/opendata/maps/SOI/sheets)
- - Online Survey of India Map tiles [here](https://storage.googleapis.com/soi_data/index.html)
+ - Online Survey of India Map tiles demo [here](https://storage.googleapis.com/soi_data/index.html)
  - Status of which SOI sheets are available for download [here](https://ramseraph.github.io/opendata/maps/SOI/status)
  - How to get SOI maps as background into JOSM and Gomaps! [here](https://ramseraph.github.io/opendata/maps/SOI/)
  - JPG (undigitised) SOI Maps of Uttarkhand [here](https://drive.google.com/drive/folders/1vl2tEoF0_LKDIVt1ZbbvcQ_yx7dKIPpd).
 These are possibly of lower quality than the above sources.